Survey Reveals Surprising Reasons Customers Don’t Return To Local Retailers

 Nearly half of respondents want their local businesses to know them by name.
 That’s a level of familiarity most retailers would find daunting.
 Knowing a customer’s name takes more than just asking for a name at the counter.
 You will have to do more to engage their heart.

-You have to train your employees to bond with each shopper, so they want to give you their name in the first place.
-And this level of customer service will require you to train your employees to look for clues to remember their names, not just that they are a "regular".
+You have to train your employees to bond with each shopper so they want to give you their name in the first place.
+This level of customer service will require you to train your employees to look for clues to remember their names, not just that they are" regulars."

-This survey proves there are few things more powerful than hearing our own name.
+This survey proves few things are more powerful than hearing our name.
 It says I appreciate you.

-On top of that, a real shocker is that about a third want to get offers by mail.
+A real shocker is that about a third want to receive offers by mail.
 Yes, you got it…by snail mail.

-The good news is those who shop locally want more engagement from their local businesses.
+The good news is those who shop locally want more engagement from local businesses.

 Here are the top five factors that would positively influence respondents to be more loyal to a local business: